Victor B. Walker: Legal career

 In the mid-1890s, two cases against black men in Omaha received great attention: the murder of Maude Rubel and the Rock Island train crash near Lincoln.
 Sam Payne was convicted for the murder, while George Washington Davis was convicted for sabotage in the train crash.
 Both cases were believed to be based on circumstantial evidence.
 Further, supporters believed Payne was not mentally able to give testimony in the case, and believed Davis was a scapegoat for corruption within the rail industry.
 Walker worked to exonerate these men, with George F. Franklin, Ella and Thomas P. Mahammitt, John Albert Williams, Millard F. Singleton, M. L. Wilson, and John W. Long playing important roles in rallying local support for the convicts.

 Walker was also known for working with a number of disreputable professional bondsmen, including "Uncle John" John Flannigan, Olie Jackson and Chase Green.
 (Green was arrested during the Trans-Mississippi Exhibition for rooming with a white woman in a case where Walker served as bondsman.)
 Green and Olie Jackson were pressured out of their positions by an investigation in theOmaha World-Herald, and replaced by Scott Jackson.

 In 1897, he ran for the position of Police Judge and, in 1898, he sought nomination to the Republican ticket for state legislature, but was not successful.
 In 1899, when the city prosecutor became sick, Walker was designated temporary city prosecutor.

 At the outset of the Spanish–American War in 1898, Walker organized a company of black soldiers to serve in the Third Nebraska Regiment, where Walker was elected provisional captain, Henry Plummer first lieutenant, James H Bryant second lieutenant.
 S. B. Smith, J. H. Tucker, Walter J. Singleton, Robert Bryant, A. D. White, and Benton Hall were also involved in the recruitment.
 The company was not accepted as the Third Nebraska Volunteer Infantry was not enlisted until July 1899.
 While some of the men recruited served in other companies, Walker remained in Omaha.

 He was involved in the Negro Press Association and when the group met in Omaha during the Trans-Mississippi Exposition in August 1898, he gave a talk about the relationship between press and the law.
-In November and December 1898, Omaha blacks gathered to call for federal intervention against the lynchings and violence in the south, such as the Wilmington insurrection.
+In November and December 1898, Omaha blacks gathered to call for federal intervention against the lynchings and violence in the south, such as the Wilmington massacre.
 Millard F. Singleton, John Albert Williams, E. H. Hall, Walker and others were important leaders in those efforts.